Trent Richardson: Birmingham Iron

 In 2018, Richardson signed with the Birmingham Iron of the Alliance of American Football for the 2019 AAF season.
 During the first game of the 2019 AAF season against the Memphis Express, Richardson carried for 58 yards in 23 carries, resulting in 2.5 yards per carry with two rushing touchdowns and one fumble.
 Richardson also recorded one catch, breaking several tackles for a 14 yard gain and a first down, as well as a two point conversion catch following his first touchdown.
 In later weeks, Richardson would be utilized more as a receiving back, in addition to rushing duties.
 Richardson caught his first touchdown in a week 6 victory against the San Diego Fleet, and scored at least one rushing touchdown in each game through eight weeks, including what would have been a playoff clinching game in week 8 against the Atlanta Legends.
 However, the AAF ceased football operation the following week, ending the season early after only eight of its 10 weeks were played.
 The league officially ceased operations on April 17, 2019.
 Richardson finished his time in the AAF's short existence as arguably the most productive player with the most rushes per game, and had a league best 12 total touchdowns.

 Caudillos de Chihuahua

 On February 11, 2021, Richardson signed with the Caudillos de Chihuahua of the Mexican Fútbol Americano de México (FAM) league.
 The Mexican media referred to the move as the biggest signing in Mexican pro football history.
-When asked of his role on the team, Richardson said "My role will be — we’ll have to let y’all know” and speculated that his role could vary from "making decisions" to "might being part of (the) D." He saw limited playing time in his first game, the 2022 season opener, conceding snaps to LaVance Taylor in the 28–9 loss to the Parrilleros de Monterrey.
+When asked of his role on the team, Richardson said "My role will be — we’ll have to let y’all know” and speculated that his role could vary from "making decisions" to "might being part of (the) D." The 2021 season was cancelled due to the COVID-19 pandemic.
+He saw limited playing time in his first game, the 2022 season opener, conceding snaps to LaVance Taylor in the 28–9 loss to the Parrilleros de Monterrey.